 - Using supportive shoes and avoiding barefoot walking and standing

-In some more chronic cases cast immobilization, extracorporeal shockwave therapy (see ESWT for more details), and surgery may be necessary.
+In some more chronic cases cast immobilization, extracorporeal shockwave therapy (see EPAT for more details), and surgery may be necessary.
 Even after initial treatment, long term use of the orthotics and stretching help manage the problem and help reduce recurrence of the problem.